 RCOG staff who contribute to and monitor our social media channels are expected to follow our social media guidelines, available on the College intranet.

-If you have any questions or comments on our social media activities, please contact the Media and PR team at email@example.com.
+If you have any questions or comments on our social media activities, please contact us on firstname.lastname@example.org.